autoplot/documentation/javadoc/org/autoplot/datasource/DataSource.md

+# org.autoplot.datasource.DataSource

-# org.autoplot.datasource.DataSourceLike the DataLoader of das2, but provides minimal dataset discovery metadata
+Like the DataLoader of das2, but provides minimal dataset discovery metadata

 ***
 <a name="asynchronousLoad"></a>
 # asynchronousLoad